alexandriaproject-io/jsonl-mongodb-importer/README.md

 {
    "_id": "Mongo ObjectId",
-   "datasetId": "Mongo ObjectId@index - Id of the dataset card", "rawJsonId": "Mongo ObjectId@null - Id of the original data ( can be null )", "systemMessage": "String@empty - System message for the LLM", "contextMessage": "Context@empty - System message for the LLM", "state": "String@default('new') - Data adjustments/completion may require special states", "messages": [
+   "datasetId": "Mongo ObjectId@index - Id of the dataset card", "rawJsonId": "Mongo ObjectId@index@null - Id of the original data ( can be null )", "systemMessage": "String@empty - System message for the LLM", "contextMessages": [
+     "Context message for training row",
+     "Another context message for training row",
+     ...
+   ],
+   "state": "String@default('new') - Data adjustments/completion may require special states",
+   "seriesPosition": "Number - in multiple chat messages what is the positions", "messages": [
      {
        "provider": "String - One of ['user','assistant','memory','segment']",